 Michigan next plays at Connecticut on Sept.
-21, to end their non-conference schedule.
+21, to end its non-conference schedule.
 They are still undefeated, but there is going to be work done this week if Lewan has anything to say about it.
-Especially as U-M prepares for Big Ten play and their goal of winning a Big Ten Championship.
+Especially as U-M prepares for Big Ten play and its goal of winning a Big Ten Championship.

 “I’m fired up,” Lewan said.
 “I’m fired up and we got a lot of work to do if we want to accomplish (these) goals.
 This senior class, Devin, Jake Ryan, we’ve all worked too hard.
 Too hard to have games like this.
 Way too hard.
 You all don’t even know.”

 Now it’s time to see it.